bytedeco/javacpp-presets/arrow/README.md

         // Indicate the start of a new list row.
 This will memorise the current
         // offset in the values builder.
         THROW_ON_FAILURE(components_builder.Append());
         // Store the actual values.
-The final nullptr argument tells the underyling
+The final nullptr argument tells the underlying
         // builder that all added values are valid, i.e. non-null.
         THROW_ON_FAILURE(cost_components_builder.AppendValues(row.cost_components,
                                                               row.cost_components.length));